Thursday's Scottish Gossip

 Interim St Johnstone boss Steven MacLean was pleased with the Perth side's late pressing in their draw with Hibernian as they seek Scottish Premiership safety.
 (Courier - subscription required)

-Dundee United manager Jim Goodwin believes Saturday's away match with St Johnstone will feel like a home game because of the large traveling support.
+Dundee United manager Jim Goodwin believes Saturday's away match with St Johnstone will feel like a home game because of the large travelling support.
 (Record)

 Injured Ross County trio Eamonn Brophy, Ross Callachan and Gwion Edwards are unlikely to feature again this season.
 (Press and Journal - subscription required)